 Figure 3.
-Characteristics of mussel settlements in Tyuva Inlet in 2009-2010.
-Schematic profiles of transects where mussels were studied are given (note that the width of different transects is given in different scales due to the different steepness of the shore).
+Characteristics of mussel settlements in the Tyuva Inlet in 2009-2010.
+Schematic profiles of transects where mussels were studied are given (note that the width of different transects is given on a different scale because the steepness of the shore differed greatly).
 Dots denote studied settlements, the depths in meters from the chart datum are indicated.
 The color of the dots reflects the habitat (see the legend).
-The algae icons represent the dominant algal species and their cover abundance, as indicated in the legend.
-The size of mussel pictograms is proportional to the average size of mussels at the age of five years, and the "annual ring" - to the average size at the age of three years while the color filling - the ratio of MT (red) and ME (blue) among mussels 4-7 years old.
-Histograms - age structures, the logarithms of the average density of mussels of different age groups per m-2 are given (see the legend).
+The icons showing algae represent the dominant algal species and their cover abundance, as indicated in the legend.
+The size of mussels in the pictograms is proportional to the average size of five-year-old mussels, the "annual ring" is proportional to the average size at the age of three years, while the color filling is proportional to the ratio of MT (red) and ME (blue) among mussels aged 4-7 years.
+Histograms show age structures, the logarithms of the average density of mussels of different age groups per m-2 are given (see the legend).
 Other notations are as in Fig. 1c.

-For analysis of associations between all environmental, demographic and taxonomic parameters the CCA was applied (Fig. 4).
-Only three of eight initially considered environmental parameters – Depth, Distance and Slope were included in the optimal CCA model.
-Two first canonical axes were statistically significant, explaining 41.1% of total inertia.
-The CCA1 (32.4% of inertia) was in high positive correlation with Distance.
-Depth and Slope were more associated with CCA2 (8.7% of inertia; positive values of CCA2 corresponds to littoral zone) but the influence of Slope on the ordination was insignificant (STable 5).
-Among the demographic parameters associated with CCA1, N and N2-3 were in positive association, whereas B, N4-6, N7-9, N10, GI, L5, Lmax were in negative association with it (Fig. 4).
-Thus, there were relatively many mussels, especially young ones, in the settlements of the outer part of the inlet compared to the settlements of the inner part of the inlet, but they were slow-growing there and their total biomass was not large.
-Ptros demonstrated the highest positive correlation with CCA2: that is, there was more MT on the littoral than in the sublittoral.
+For an analysis of associations between all environmental, demographic and taxonomic parameters the CCA was used (Fig. 4).
+Out of eight initially considered environmental parameters, only three were included in the optimal CCA model: Depth, Distance and Slope.
+Two first canonical axes were statistically significant, explaining 41.1% of the total inertia.
+CCA1 (32.4% of inertia) showed a high positive correlation with Distance.
+Depth and Slope were more associated with CCA2 (8.7% of inertia; positive values of CCA2 correspond to the littoral zone).
+The influence of Slope on the ordination was insignificant (STable 5).
+Among the demographic parameters associated with CCA1, N and N2-3 showed a positive association, whereas B, N4-6, N7-9, N10, GI, L5, Lmax showed a negative association (Fig. 4).
+This means that mussels, especially young ones, were more numerous in the settlements of the outer part of the inlet compared to the settlements of the inner part of the inlet, but also that mussels in the former settlements were slow-growing and their total biomass was not large.
+Ptros demonstrated the highest positive correlation with CCA2: that is, there were more MT on the littoral than in the sublittoral.
 Notably, the size at age parameters GI, L5, and Lmax also tended to be positively related to CCA2.
-It should be recalled that these parameters were negatively related to CCA1.
-All this may reflect the relatively large size of mussels on the broad sandbanks in the top of Tyuva (transects BS and, BN, Fig. 4).
+Considering that these parameters were negatively related to CCA1, these observations may mean that mussels on the broad sandbanks in the top of the Tyuva Inlet were relatively larger(transects BS and, BN, Fig. 4).
 Settlements from different habitats showed a tendency to nonrandom ordination in CCA.
 Settlements of shoals (first quadrant of triplot, high Ptros, low N, deficit of juveniles, large mussel sizes) were particularly different.